ajeet2023/ai-pricing-engine/docs/app.md

 ## Why it matters

-This is the user-facing layer of the project.
 It converts analytical logic into an interactive experience suitable for interviews, presentations, and portfolio demos.